pivotal-cf/docs-pks/gpu.md

 The `vmx_options` sets extra properties for the GPU worker, for example:

 - `pciPassthru.use64bitMMIO: ‘TRUE’` - set this for GPUs that require 16GB or more of memory mapping
-- `pciPassthru.64bitMMIOSizeGB: 128` - set this option to the size of memory
+- `pciPassthru.64bitMMIOSizeGB: 128` - set this option to the total amount of memory mapped I/O (MMIO) needed by your GPU cards, which is at minimum their combined framebuffer memory.
-mapped I/O (MMIO).
-  - Calculate this value by adding up the total GB of framebuffer memory on all GPUs attached to the VM, and set it to the next power of 2 above the total.
-For example, if all attached GPUs use 50GB, set this to 64GB.
+  - For example, if all attached GPUs use 120GB total, set `64bitMMIOSizeGB` to `128GB`.

 ## <a id="cp"></a> (Optional) Configure Compute Profile

-To create a Kubernetes cluster with both GPU and non-GPU worker nodes, configure a compute profile that defines two node pools, one for each worker type, as described in [Using Compute Profiles (vSphere)](compute-profiles-use.md).
+To create a Kubernetes cluster with both GPU and non-GPU worker nodes, configure a compute profile and custom AZs that define separate node pools, one for each worker type, as described in [Create a Compute Profile](compute-profiles-manage.html#create).

 Without a compute profile, the cluster you create will only have GPU workers.

-For example:
+For example, to use a node pool `gpu-pool` in AZ `gpu-az`, create a compute profile spec `gpu-compute-profile.json` with:

   ```
   {
       "name": "gpu-compute-profile",
       "description": "gpu-compute-profile",
       "parameters": {
+          "azs": [{
+              "name": "gpu-az",
+                [...]
+                }]
+              }
+            }
+          ],
           "cluster_customization": {
               "node_pools": [
                   {